ShewitH1/AccountingLedger/README.md

 My name is **Shewit Hailu**, and I am a student in the **Year Up** program — a national workforce development initiative that helps young adults gain professional and technical skills.

-This project is the **Application Development Capstone** for the **Year Up program**, completed by **Shewit Hailu**, a Year Up student currently developing skills in software engineering and application development.
+This project is my Application Development Capstone for the Year Up program.
+I am **Shewit Hailu**, a **Year Up student** currently developing my skills in software engineering and application development.

 ![Accounting Ledger Screenshot](images/screen.png)